kantord/headson/README.md

 - With multiple input files:
   - JSON template outputs a single JSON object keyed by the input file paths.
-  - Pseudo and JS templates render file sections with human-readable headers.
+  - Pseudo and JS templates render file sections with human-readable headers when newlines are enabled.
+    - If you use `--compact` or `--no-newline` (both disable newlines), fileset output falls back to standard inline rendering (no per-file headers) to remain compact.
   - Using `--global-budget` may truncate or omit entire files to respect the total budget.
   - The tool finds the largest preview that fits the budget; if even the tiniest preview exceeds it, you still get a minimal, valid preview.
   - When passing file paths, directories and binary files are ignored; a notice is printed to stderr for each (e.g., `Ignored binary file: ./path/to/file`).
 Stdin mode reads the stream as-is.